 We had two types of chickens: laying hens for eggs and chickens for butchering in the fall to feed us for the next year.
 The laying hens would be kept in the barn over the winter.
 The food chickens would, of course, be butchered in the fall.

 The laying hens had nests in the chicken coop where they would usually lay their eggs.
 Several hens would lay their eggs in the same nest.
 Every day, we would take a pail and gather the eggs.
-Because the chickens were running around outside all the time, they had access to the barn, and other hiding places.
+Because the chickens were running around outside all the time, they had access to the barn, the barnyard, and other hiding places.
 Sometimes, we would find a new nest of eggs in an unused barn stall or under a shed.
 It may have as many as a dozen eggs in it.
 This was a special windfall.
 Mom would use these eggs, but would break each one into a separate bowl first, just to make sure it wasn’t rotten.

 The laying hens would over-winter in one of the pens in the barn.
 There were 3 or 4 small boxes set up for them to lay their eggs in.
 Sometimes, we would go to gather the eggs and a hen would be sitting on the nest.
 We had to reach under her to get the eggs that were already there.
 She would usually make a broody growly sound as we reach under her, and sometimes try to peck our hand or arm.
 It didn’t really hurt, but it always surprised me!